 Conservation officers monitor and enforce state, provincial, and territorial trapping regulations by visiting trappers, conducting routine field patrols and inspecting trap lines.
 Government agencies also record, monitor, regulate, and inspect wild fur harvests and shipments.

 Canada has more than 1,400 Wildlife Conservation or Enforcement Officers and the USA has 8,500.

 It is their job to enforce all of North America’s regulations for the protection of wildlife.
 They work directly in the field, on a full-time basis, and have the power to lay charges against lawbreakers and to directly enforce all hunting and trapping activities.

-In addition to this number, there are federal fisheries officers, guardian programs, police, stakeholder support workers and justice and wildlife or environmental management staff.
-They all work to administer programs and enforce regulations on a daily basis.
+In addition to this number, there are federal fisheries officers, guardian programmes, police, stakeholder support workers and justice and wildlife or environmental management staff.
+They all work to administer programmes and enforce regulations on a daily basis.

 Regulations include the following:

-- Regulation of trade through the Customs/Lacey Act, CITES( 3 ), WAPRITA (Canada Wildlife Trade Legislation)
+Regulation of trade through the Customs/Lacey Act, CITES, WAPRITA (Canada Wildlife Trade Legislation)

 Best Management Practices (BMP) scientifically evaluate traps and trapping systems.
 These tests are continuously undertaken in over 40 USA states.
 They are species-specific and adapted for regional differences.